are responsible for:

 Damian discovered magic when he was 18.
 To battle chronic pain, vacillating depression, and distracting anxiety he embarked on an adventure gathering the tools that provide him and others the power to change.
 Since then he's studied over a dozen modalities, finally settling on a devotion to understanding energy medicine and bio-mechanics - how our minds work, how our bodies work, and how experiencing their use together awakens us to life.
 There is no such thing as the perfect device; it is the blending of these modalities that allow for evolution, whether through simplified everyday use or for specialized needs.

 Email : firstname.lastname@example.org

-Allie has been finding freedom within the last three years, learning what it means to truly take responsibility for herself, for her health.
+Allie has been finding freedom within the last three years, learning what it means to truly take responsibility for herself.
 Inspired by and committed to this process, she is diving deeper into the modalities practiced at Succurro.
 She practices SourcePoint, bringing it into her daily life and sharing it with others.
 This work brings her closer to herself, the little child who wants to play, express and be.
-The expression lately takes the form of writing poems, dancing in the fields and teaching movement to adults and little ones.
+The expression lately takes the form of writing poems, dancing in the fields, and teaching movement classes to adults and little ones.

 Email : email@example.com